-The clinical doctoral dissertation is designed to contribute to a student's knowledge, skills and values in scholarship, and its importance to the practice of professional psychology.
-Dissertations at the Adler School may span a broad range of interests and methodologies and follow the Local Clinical Scientist model.
-Traditional empirical studies, qualitative research and theoretical investigations are all accepted forms of dissertation research.
+The Psy.D. dissertation is designed to contribute to a student's knowledge, skills, and values in scholarship and its importance to the practice of professional psychology.
+Dissertations at Adler University may span a broad range of interests and methodologies and follow the Local Clinical Scientist model.
+Traditional empirical studies, qualitative research, and theoretical investigations are all accepted forms of dissertation research.
 Students may identify an area of interest, conduct preliminary work-such as reading and evaluating the current literature- in the area of interest, and consult with faculty regarding a potential topic area at any time during their residency in the program, and are encouraged to do so as early as possible.
-Course 696, Doctoral Dissertation Preparation Seminar is a required, non-credit course in the curriculum providing assistance to students in understanding the dissertation process and developing a suitable topic.
-Students must successfully complete the first Comprehensive Examination, and both segments of the Doctoral Clinical Qualifying Exam (DCQE), prior to formally beginning work on the dissertation.
-In addition, course 307 (Research Methods in Clinical Psychology I), course 637 (Statistics), and course (Research Methods in Clinical Psychology II), and course 696 (Doctoral Dissertation Preparation Seminar) must be completed before registering for course 697 (Doctoral Dissertation Proposal), in which the student is expected to complete and defend the proposal for dissertation research.
-The successfully defended proposal, courses 307, 637, XXX, 696 and 697, and completed Clinical Qualifying Examinations are all prerequisites to registration for course 901 (Doctoral Dissertation I), in which the student actually commences work on the approved dissertation project.
+Course PSY-896: Psy.D.
+Dissertation Preparation Seminar is a required, noncredit course in the curriculum providing assistance to students in understanding the dissertation process and developing a suitable topic.
+Students must successfully complete the first Comprehensive Examination, and both segments of the Psy.D.
+Clinical Qualifying Exam (PCQE), prior to formally beginning work on the dissertation.
+In addition, course PSY-737 (Statistics), course PSY-738 (Research Methods in Clinical Psychology I) and course PSY-739 (Research Methods in Clinical Psychology II), and course PSY-896 (Psy.D.
+Dissertation Preparation Seminar) must be completed before registering for course PSY-897 (Psy.D.
+Dissertation Proposal), in which the student is expected to complete and defend the proposal for dissertation research.
+The successfully defended proposal, courses PSY-737, PSY-738, PSY-739, PSY-896, PSY-897, and completed Clinical Qualifying Examinations are all prerequisites to registration for course PSY-901 (Psy.D.
+Dissertation I), in which the student actually commences work on the approved dissertation project.

-The topic, format and scope of the dissertation project must satisfy the requirements and standards of scholarship and rigor set forth by the program, with the approval of the student's doctoral dissertation committee.
-The chair of the committee must by a core faculty member of the Adler School, and at least two members of the dissertation committee must be core faculty members of the school.
+The topic, format, and scope of the dissertation project must satisfy the requirements and standards of scholarship and rigor set forth by the program, with the approval of the student's doctoral dissertation committee.
+The chair of the committee must be a core faculty member in the Psy.D. program, and at least two members of the dissertation committee must be core faculty members of the University.
 It is permissible for outside experts to be involved in the dissertation as committee members and outside readers, but not as committee chairs.
-Requirements for the doctoral dissertation are detailed in the School's Dissertation Handbook.
+Requirements for the doctoral dissertation are detailed in the University's Dissertation Handbook.